synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-drawer.md

 ### Slots

-- Use the "header" slot to add navigation and/or action elements if desired.
+- Use the "header-actions" slot to add navigation and/or action elements if desired.
 - Use the "default" slot to add main content.
 The "default" slot is always scrollable.
-For simplicity, syn-scrollable is integrated into the component as a wrapper for the slot in Figma, but will need to be used in code if desired.
 - Use the "footer" slot to add action elements if desired.
 The "footer" slot is always fixed.

 ## Accessibility